Go To Previous Page 2

 Working Roles:

-• Providing expert testimony in court cases involving dental evidence
+• Testifying in court when dental evidence matters.

 10. Forensic Psychologist